rki-mf1/MpoxRadar/README.md

 # MpoxRadar-frontend
-MpoxRadar is a worldwide interactive dashboard for genomic surveillance of Mpox (Monkeypox virus).
+MpoxRadar is a worldwide interactive dashboard for genomic surveillance of MPXV (MonkeyPox virus).

 <img src="docs/MpoxRadar-GraphicalAbstract.drawio.png"